 You don't have to be as long in the tooth as we Boomers are to realize that most everybody relates in a big way to the stars of their own generation.

 That's why it comes as a bit of a shock to realize that we have reached a point in the evolution of the Baby Boomer generation where Dustin Hoffman, Richard Dreyfuss, and Henry Winkler are playing Jewish grandfathers.

 Think of it: the young shark hunter from Jaws, The Graduate, and Fonzie himself schlepping around in plaid pants complaining about constipation, why grandkids never call, and how much they love the specials at IHOP if you just can get there before 5:30.

-Nobody was bigger on television in the 1970's than Arthur Fonzarelli, except maybe your Aunt Tessie when she fell on top of the Zenith and crushed the rabbit ears.
-Henry Winkler played the Fonz as the bad boy with the not-so-hidden heart of gold, in so doing winning over the hearts of both young and old just as he won over Happy Days to become its unlikely star.
+Nobody was bigger on television in the 1970's than Arthur Fonzarelli except maybe your Aunt Tessie when she fell on top of the Zenith and crushed the rabbit ears.
+Henry Winkler played the Fonz as the bad boy with the not-so-hidden heart of gold who won over the hearts of young and old just as he won over Happy Days to become its unlikely star.

 Of course, hah, look at them!